usnistgov/scapval/scapval/src/main/distro/USER_GUIDE.md

 ```

 Supported standalone document types are XCCDF, OVAL (definitions, results, system characteristics,
 variables), and OCIL.
-For OVAL variables — and for OVAL 5.12.x content generally — the OVAL
+For OVAL variables, and for OVAL 5.12.x content generally, the OVAL
 Schematron requirement is reported `NOT_TESTED` (see
 [Validation layers](#validation-layers-and-oval-schematron-coverage)).